 However, one of these cards does offer an interesting combination of bonus categories and a decent welcome bonus, and is worth considering for some people:

-The Citi ThankYou® Premier Card offers 3 ThankYou Points per dollar spent on Travel including Gas, 2 ThankYou Points per dollar spent on Dining Out and Entertainment, and 1 Point per dollar spent on all other purchases.
-The annual fee is waived the first year, and $95 per year thereafter
+The Citi Premier® Card offers 3 ThankYou Points per dollar spent on airfare, hotels, dining, supermarkets and gas stations, and 1 Point per dollar spent on all other purchases.

 This card can be rewarding for everyday spend